It is exciting to begin a holiday season filled with thankfulness and love.

 Take good holiday-care of your patients and family members with health needs!!
 Check out this great resource for cooking for people who have diabetes! (affiliate link)

-There are many ways we can be proactive with our health over the holidays.
+There are many ways to be proactive with diabetes and good health over the holidays.

 Skin Care: Protect hands and feet that may have decreased sensation from frostbite, decreased circulation, and cracking in the cold weather.
 Wear protective gear and check your skin daily!
 Especially with all the hand sanitizer and hand washing we are doing this year-make sure to keep your skin healthy.